Trisha-roy/Trisha-roy/README.md

 ### Hi there 👋, I am Trisha
 #### Web developer
 ![Web developer]
-I am a front-end developer who is passionate about making website.
-Basically I have a passion for learning and sharing my knowledge with others.I love to solve real world problems.
-I enjoy woking with include React, Javascript, Python.

 Skills: PYTHON/NODE / REACT / JS / HTML / CSS